oracle/olcut/README.md

 in the appropriate src/test/resources directory.
 OLCUT supports chain loading between all the known types of files, provided they have been registered with the ConfigurationManager before instantiation.

+It's possible to dynamically register a format factory at runtime by supplying the command line argument "--config-file-fomats" which accepts a comma separated list of fully qualified class names which implement `FileFormatFactory`.
+For example:

+    java -cp classpath com.oracle.test.Test --config-file config.json --config-file-formats com.oracle.labs.mlrg.olcut.config.json.JsonConfigFactory

+will insert the JsonConfigFactory into the configuration manager before the configuration is loaded.

 # Command Interpreter